Syrtis Major quadrangle: Methane

 For several years, researchers have found methane in the atmosphere of Mars.
 After study, it was determined to be coming from a point in Syrtis Major, located at 10° N and 50° E.

 A recent study indicates that to match the observations of methane, there must be something that quickly destroys the gas, otherwise it would be spread all through the atmosphere instead of being concentrated in one location.
 There may be something in the soil that oxidizes the gas before it has a chance to spread.
 If this is so, that same chemical would destroy organic compounds, thus life would be very difficult on Mars.

-Layers

-Many places on Mars show rocks arranged in layers.
-Rock can form layers in a variety of ways.
-Volcanoes, wind, or water can produce layers.

-A detailed discussion of layering with many Martian examples can be found in Sedimentary Geology of Mars.

 Channels

 There is enormous evidence that water once flowed in river valleys on Mars.
-Images of curved channels have been seen in images from Mars spacecraft dating back to the early seventies with the Mariner 9 orbiter.
+Images of curved channels have been seen in images from Mars spacecraft dating back to the early 1970s with the Mariner 9 orbiter.
 Indeed, a study published in June 2017, calculated that the volume of water needed to carve all the channels on Mars was even larger than the proposed ocean that the planet may have had.
 Water was probably recycled many times from the ocean to rainfall around Mars.